From my desk…

-The books gathered here are less about plot than about place—woods and houses, interiors and crossings, memory and return.
+What is gathered here is less about plot than about place—woods and houses, interiors and crossings, memory and return.
 I am drawn to stories that move slowly, that notice landscape, inheritance, women’s inner lives, and the ways we carry our histories with us.

-These are books I have lived with.
-Some have shaped my writing, others my seeing.
-Many appear quietly in my blog posts, referenced rather than reviewed, woven into the larger story I am telling here.
+The pieces gathered here are ones I have lived with.
+Some have shaped my writing; others have shaped my seeing.
+Many appear quietly in my posts, referenced rather than reviewed, woven into the larger story I am telling here.
+Alongside the books are the simple tools that support the work itself: notebooks, paper, the small practical things that sit quietly beside me while I read and write.

 Consider this a shelf, not a syllabus.